Mechanising G\"odel-L\"ob provability logic in HOL Light: Decidability via proof theory

 In very abstract terms, a deductive system consists of a set of starting formal expressions together with inference rules.
 Its principal aim is to find proofs of valid expressions w.r.t.~a given logic L. A proof (or derivation) in a deductive system is obtained by application of the inference rules to starting expressions, followed by further application of the inference rules to the conclusion, and so on, recursively.
 A theorem (or lemma) in such a system is the formal expression obtained after a finite run of the procedure just sketched.

 Such a definition captures the system $\mathbb{GL}$, and the derivability relation formalised in HOL Light by the predicate \verb+|--+ of Section \ref{axiom}.
-Our previous remarks on $\mathbb{GL}$-lemmas make explicit that this kind of deductive systems has shortcomings that its computerisation per se is not able to overcome.
+Our previous remarks on $\mathbb{GL}$-lemmas make explicit that this kind of deductive system has shortcomings that its computerisation per se cannot overcome.

 The proof-theoretic paradigm behind $\mathbb{GL}$ and, more generally, axiomatic calculi could be called \emph{synthetic}: proof search in such systems is not guided by the components of the formula one wishes to prove.
-The human prover -- as well as the proof assistant dealing with a formal derivability relation -- has to guess both the correct instances of the axiom schemas and the correct application order of inference rules required in the proof.
+The human prover and the proof assistant dealing with a formal derivability relation have to guess both the correct instances of the axiom schemas and the correct application order of inference rules required in the proof.

-A better paradigm is provided by sequent calculi, introduced first in \cite{gentzen1935untersuchungen1,gentzen1935untersuchungen2}.
+A better paradigm is provided by Gentzen's sequent calculi, introduced first in \cite{gentzen1935untersuchungen1,gentzen1935untersuchungen2}.
 That work marks the advent of structural proof theory and the definite shift from investigations in synthetic deductive systems to \emph{analytic} ones.
-Gentzen's original calculi have been further refined in \cite{ketonen1945untersuchungen} and \cite{kleene1952permutability} into the so-called $\mathsf{G3}$-style systems.
+Gentzen's original calculi have been further refined by Ketonen \cite{ketonen1945untersuchungen} and Kleene \cite{kleene1952permutability} into the so-called $\mathsf{G3}$-style systems.

 In those systems, a \textbf{sequent} is a formal expression with shape where $\Gamma,\Delta$ are finite multisets -- i.e.~finite lists modulo permutations -- of formulas of a given language.
-The symbol $\Rightarrow$ reflects in the object language the deducibility relation at the meta-level. $\Gamma$ is called the \textbf{antecedent} of the sequent; $\Delta$ is its \textbf{consequent}.
+The symbol $\Rightarrow$ reflects the deducibility relation at the meta-level in the object language. $\Gamma$ is called the \textbf{antecedent} of the sequent; $\Delta$ is its \textbf{consequent}.

 A derivation in a $\mathsf{G3}$-style sequent calculus is a finite rooted tree labelled with sequents such that: \begin{itemize} \item its leaves are labelled by \textbf{initial sequents} (the starting formal expressions of the abstract deductive system); \item its intermediate nodes are labelled by sequents obtained from the sequent(s) labelling the node(s) directly above by a correct application of an inference rule of the calculus; \item its root is the conclusion of the derivation, and it is called the \textbf{end-sequent}. \end{itemize}